 - Prepares and provides food and drink in waiting area

-- Assists patients in completing paperwork
+- Assists clients in completing paperwork

 - Provides childcare and facilitates childrens’ activities